 If you’re a Brightspace customer, it’s not too late to launch a new adoption plan.
 It might be a little harder, or it might feel like you’re going backward, but if you put the time and effort into these steps, the payoff will far outweigh the work.

-Check out some of the amazing resources and support available to you in our eBook “Get More Out of Brightspace.”
+Unlock more useful resources and support in our free eBook, “Get More Out of Brightspace.”